Blake Lively: Other ventures

-Celebrity homemaker

-Lively describes herself as a "foodie and cook", and has said Martha Stewart is her "idol".
-She is also a fan of Nigella Lawson's work.
+Lively has described herself as a "foodie and cook", and has said that Martha Stewart is her "idol".
+She has also said that she is a fan of Nigella Lawson's work.
 In 2008, Lively baked a cake with Stewart during an episode of The Martha Stewart Show.
-In 2009, Lively stated that she "hoped one day to have an interior decorating company", citing her love for antiques and fascination with "colors and textures and layering things".
-In 2010, she attended a tailor-made workshop at Le Cordon Bleu in Paris, and has spoken of her desire to return to the culinary school for further instruction.
+Lively attended a 2010 tailor-made workshop at Le Cordon Bleu in Paris, and has spoken of her desire to return to the culinary school for further instruction.

 She has remarked that, when travelling, she always takes cookery classes to immerse herself in the local culture.
-In 2010 and again in 2011, Lively spoke publicly of her desire to become a restaurateur.
+Lively has also spoken publicly of her desire to become a restaurateur.
 In 2011, she created a s'mores cupcake to be sold at Sprinkles bakeries.
 In 2012, Lively's wedding reception was featured in Martha Stewart Weddings; food photography was the focal point of the picture spread.
 In 2013, she appeared in Elle Decor to recount her experiences designing a custom La Cornue oven for her newly purchased Bedford home.
-In 2013, she filmed a cooking segment for Vogue's website, demonstrating how to make a brie pastry.
-In 2014, she launched Preserve, a digital magazine and e-commerce website with hand-made one-of-a-kind items all selected by Lively; on October 9, 2015, Lively closed the site, stating that it had been launched before it was ready, and that she plans to rebuild and relaunch it properly.
+She filmed a cooking segment in 2013 for Vogue's website, demonstrating how to make a brie pastry.

+Lively launched Preserve in 2014, a digital magazine and e-commerce website with hand-made one-of-a-kind items all selected by Lively.
+In October, 2015, Lively closed the site, stating that it had been launched before it was ready and that she planned rebuild and relaunch it properly.In 2025, six former staffers of Preserve alleged that they experienced a "toxic" working environment resulting in one allegedly receiving a settlement of up to $300,000 after threatening legal action.